-Areas open for certain public uses on the Bravo ranges would be specified, and targets and other training activities would not occur or would be compatible with uses of these specific areas following standard operating procedures and management practices to maintain public health and safety.
+The Bravo ranges would only allow certain public uses as specified through managed access.
+When the public is on a Bravo range for any reason, targets and other training activities would not occur or would only occur if compatible with these managed access uses, following standard operating procedures and management practices to maintain public health and safety.

-Under Alternative 3, the B-16 range would expand to the west by approximately 31,836 acres (see Figure 2-2), increasing the total area to approximately 59,195 acres.
-Unlike Alternatives 1 and 2, the lands south of Simpson Road would not be withdrawn; and the currently withdrawn lands would be relinquished by the Navy back to the BLM.
+Under Alternative 3, the B-16 range would expand to the west by approximately 31,875 acres (see Figure 2-2), increasing the total area to approximately 58,155 acres.
+Unlike Alternatives 1 and 2, the lands south of Simpson Road (and Simpson Road itself) would not be withdrawn; and the currently withdrawn lands would be relinquished by the Navy back to the BLM.
 Although these lands south of Simpson Road represent lands that are being relinquished by the Navy to the BLM for public use, they are already open to the public and therefore would not represent a significant change from current conditions.
 Therefore, as discussed under Alternatives 1 and 2, there would be no significant impact on public health and safety as a result of the withdrawal and acquisition under Alternative 3.